Miromat/miromat.github.io/pages/projectidea.md

 Start Date:

-*	This is the date that the bot will stating searching from (calendar interface)
+*	This is the date that the bot will start searching from (calendar interface)

  Frequency: